Floorp-Projects/Floorp/toolkit/components/telemetry/docs/pings.rst

 *Note:* the :doc:`main pings <main-ping>` are kept locally even after successful submission to enable the HealthReport and SelfSupport features.
 They will be deleted after their retention period of 180 days.

+The telemetry server team is working towards `the common services status codes <https://wiki.mozilla.org/CloudServices/DataPipeline/HTTPEdgeServerSpecification#Server_Responses>`_, but for now the following logic is sufficient for Telemetry:

+* `2XX` - success, don't resubmit
+* `4XX` - there was some problem with the request - the client should not try to resubmit as it would just receive the same response
+* `5XX` - there was a server-side error, the client should try to resubmit later

 Ping types
 ==========